Com2uS

 In 2007, Com2uS was listed on KOSDAQ.
 On October 4, 2013, Gamevil acquired a majority stake in Com2uS for a little over $65 million.

-Com2us launched Summoners War in 2014 and subsequently went on to earn more than $1 billion in revenue from the game in over three years.
-The results sky-rocketed the stock price of the company to over 1.3 trillion won as of April 2019.
+Com2us launched Summoners War in 2014 and subsequently went on to earn more than 1.3 trillion won in revenue from the game in over three years.

 History

 Com2uS Corporation was founded in 1998 by Korea University students Jiyoung Park, Youngil Lee, and Yu Jin (Gin) Hyeon, who developed games for mobile devices.

 On September 10, 2008, the mobile game division of Disney (Disney Interactive) made a deal with Com2uS in which the latter would develop games for the former to publish and distribute in the United States.
 Disney Puzzle Family was the first game developed under the agreement, which was released later that month.
 The next title with Disney Interactive, Disney Game Parade, was released the following year.

 In 2008, Com2uS registered a trademark for the term "Tower Defense".
 Many developers who make tower defense games have changed their games because of this, including Ninja Kiwi's games in the Bloons Tower Defense series.
 During early 2010, some developers in Apple's App Store affected by this change had reported receiving messages asking them to change names of games, citing trademark violation.

 On October 4, 2013, Gamevil acquired 21.37% of Com2us for $65 million.

 In January 2020, Com2uS teamed up with Skybound Entertainment, a U.S. entertainment company, to create a mobile game based on The Walking Dead series.